Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 - `avi-controller: 192.168.14.190`
 - `avi-data-network: VIP-VLAN15-PG`
 - `avi-data-network-cidr: 192.168.15.0/24`
+- `avi-management-cluster-vip-network: VIP-VLAN15-PG`
+- `avi-management-cluster-vip-network-cidr: 192.168.15.0/24`
+Set also the control-plane endpoint within the avi-management-cluster-vip-network-cidr:
+- `controlplane-endpoint: 192.168.15.20`
 Set the admin password
 - `avi-password: "REDACTED"`
-You can leave labels empty to ensure AVI is used from every clusters
+You can leave labels empty to ensure AVI is used from every cluster
 - `avi-labels: ""`